ROCm/MIVisionX/amd_openvx/README.md

 OpenVX specification also defines the VXU or the immediate function library.
 VXU operators allow developers to use all the OpenVX operators as a directly callable C function without creating a graph first.
 Applications built using the VXU library do not benefit from the optimizations enabled by graph execution.
 The VXU library can be the simplest way to use OpenVX and is the first step in porting existing vision applications.

-AMD OpenVX is a highly optimized open-source implementation of the [Khronos OpenVX 1.3](https://www.khronos.org/registry/OpenVX/specs/1.3/html/OpenVX_Specification_1_3.html) computer vision specification.
+AMD OpenVX is a highly optimized conformant open-source implementation of the [Khronos OpenVX 1.3](https://www.khronos.org/registry/OpenVX/specs/1.3/html/OpenVX_Specification_1_3.html) computer vision specification.
 It allows for rapid prototyping as well as fast execution on a wide range of computer hardware, including small embedded x86 CPUs and large workstation discrete GPUs.

 The amd_openvx project consists of the following components: